dawb/plato-install/README.md

 7. Finally the last script will organise foundation into a more usable structure and also creates a few scss files that we ofter use here at Plato Creative.

 ####TODO####
-- Make changing the theme name easier e.g. command question?...
+- Make changing the theme name easier e.g. via command line...
+- Add grunt to save time compressing files and running time consuming tasks
+- At the end of the script possibly run a start function that triggers a few tasks e.g. compass watch, grunt tasks...

 *This script has been specifically built for Plato Creative, feel free to customise it to suit your requirments.*